 Styled shoots are the perfect opportunity to work with your own list of favorite vendors.
 Not only do you get to handpick the professionals to carry out your vision for this shoot, but you’re showcasing their work to potential clients who might just hire you as a team to transform their dream into reality.
 Let each of your vendors do what they’re best at.
 Supporting local vendors will, in turn, inspire local couples to let you create something unique together that perfectly represents them.

 #3: Choose Your Location

 Another important detail when planning a styled shoot is the location.
 Is there a venue you’ve been dying to shoot at?
 Or have you stumbled upon a dreamy spot at a national park?
 Wherever it may be, your shoot has the potential to showcase a wedding location you love to future leads.
 This is the perfect opportunity to show off a new space or demonstrate a new and fresh way to take on a popular space.

 #4: Curate the Details

-Yes, I realize this may not be any sort of magical trick to putting together a styled shoot, but nonetheless, it’s important to remember why you started planning this shoot to begin with.
-Although planning and executing a styled shoot is a lot of work and can be stressful at times, it should be fun!
+Though this isn’t a magical trick to putting together a styled shoot, it’s still important to remember why you started planning this shoot to begin with.
+Although planning and executing a styled shoot is a lot of work and can be stressful at times, it should be fun.
 It’s the perfect way to do something creative for yourself while supporting and working with local vendors.

 Now that you have the key to styled shoot success, you’re ready to make some serious magic (and maybe submit it to your favorite wedding blog).
-If you’re ready to take your social media game to a whole other level, check out these automation strategies that are a game changer for your social media workflow!
+Now it’s time to think about social media game to a whole other level, check out these automation strategies that are a game changer for your social media workflow!